 It looks really difficult but is actually a cinch to make, and you can make it in around 45 mins!

-So every good pincushion needs a matching accessory right?
+Every good pincushion needs a matching hard working accessory right?

 I rate this a Level 2 project.

 It's the sweetest little draw-string bag, which also can be made from scraps of small fabric.
 The biggest piece you'll need is 5" square.